 Key Takeaways

-• It’s a convenient base for reaching some of Iceland’s most famous sights, including the Reykjanes Peninsula and the Blue Lagoon.
+It’s a convenient base for reaching some of Iceland’s most famous sights, including the Blue Lagoon and the geological wonders of the Reykjanes Peninsula.

-• Transportation is simple and flexible, whether you're self-driving, taking the bus, or traveling by campervan.
+Transportation is simple and flexible, whether you're self-driving, taking a tour, jumping aboard a transfer bus, or traveling by campervan.

-• Many of the things to see in Keflavik are low-cost or free, making it a smart and budget-friendly stop on any Iceland trip.
+Many of the top things to do in Keflavik are low-cost or free, making it a smart and budget-friendly stop on any Iceland trip.

 12. Take in the Views at Gardsskagi Lighthouses